Threads *not* launching in Europe is pure gold

-Meta (Facebook) has officially launched Thread, its Twitter competitor.
+Meta (Facebook) has officially launched Threads, its Twitter competitor.
 And it's a straightforward Twitter clone, which is probably the best thing to do if you want to siphon out angry Twitter users in the shortest period efficiently.
 The interface seems quite decent and unobtrusive, while simply using your Instagram account will log you into Thread with all your Instagram contacts following up seamlessly—a perfect play to reach critical mass ASAP.

 In an interview with The Verge, the Head of Instagram who's managing Thread launch explained why: